hyunjinjeong/py-tpcc/README.md

 ## Arguments

-1. --no-execute

-    Only load the data
+1. `--no-execute`: Load the data only.

-2. --no-load

-    Only execute the benchmark
+2. `--no-load`: Execute the benchmark only.

-3. --warehouses=int

-    The number of warehouses
+3. `--warehouses=int`: The number of warehouses to use.
+Default: 4.

-4. --duration=int

-    How long to the execution phase of the benchmark (in seconds)
+4. `--duration=int`: How long to the execution phase of the benchmark (in seconds).
+Default: 60.

-5. --clients=int

-    The process number of a single node (for concurrent execution).
+5. `--clients=int`: The process number of a single node (for concurrent execution).
+Default: 1.

 ## Environment